ArdahanDogru/nfr-elicitation-assistant/README.md

 ## Overview

-This tool addresses two fundamental gaps in AI-assisted requirements engineering:
+This prototype tool developed for  two fundamental gaps in AI-assisted requirements engineering:

 - **Query Formulation Gap** — Practitioners often don't know what questions to ask AI tools about NFRs.
 - **Response Evaluation Gap** — There is no easy way to validate AI outputs against established RE frameworks.